How Tall Is 90 Cm In Feet

 Defining Centimeters and Their Uses

 A centimeter (cm) is a unit of length in the metric system.
 It is defined as one-hundredth of a meter.
-The metric system, established in France in the late 18th century, was designed to be a logical and standardized system of measurement based on powers of ten.
+Which means the metric system, established in France in the late 18th century, was designed to be a logical and standardized system of measurement based on powers of ten.
 Centimeters are widely used in various fields due to their ease of use and compatibility with other metric units.

 Exploring Feet and Their Historical Significance